 This applies to all towables and motorhomes.
 Forest River goes one step further and warrants the roof, tent, and frame against “substantial defects” for five years if you have a tent camper “under normal use conditions.”
 However, it only covers labor for three years.

 In summary, the warranty covers substantial defects that are Forest River’s fault, not the dealer’s.
 The term “substantial defects” is where dealers, customers, and Forest River can disagree.
 Ultimately, Forest River decides what meets the criteria for warranty work.

 Forest River Warranty Exclusions

-Like all warranties, Forest River’s lists a variety of exclusions.
+Like all warranties, Forest River’s warranty lists a variety of exclusions.
 Here’s a partial list:

 - Damage from condensation

 - Damage from exposure to the elements